bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/BugList/BugList.md

 2.)
 Problem: Error reading json a.)
 Use Unit Testing to check the result of fetching the data
 Solution: Turn the dictionaries into arrays after changing the Class decoding and converting the dictionary into an array in the fetching function.

+3.)
+Problem: Pushing save isn't leaving the view controller a.)
+Run UITests to show process of entering and saving data, then proceed to the "AddMessages" segue and press "save"
+Solution: Pop the view controller after the save happens in MessageDetailViewController